 - 1 1/2 lb chicken breast boneless & skinless, cut into bite-sized pieces

 - 1 red bell pepper stemmed & seeded, then cut into 1/4 inch-wide strips

 - 1/2 tsp red pepper flakes

 - In a small bowl, whisk together hoisin sauce, orange zest, and orange juice.
 Set aside.

 In a large sskillet over medium-high heat, add 2 tablespoons of vegetable oil and heat until steaming.
 Cooking in batches that best fit your skillet, add cut chicken and season with salt and pepper.
 Cook chicken until no longer pink (about 3-5 minutes) then remove from skillet and place on a plate.
 Repeat until all chicken is cooked and removed from skillet.

 - Add 1 tablespoon of vegetable oil to skillet, then add cut bell pepper.
 Cook bell pepper, turning frequently, until just softened, about 3-5 minutes.
 Push pepper to one side of the skillet.

-- Add hoisin mixture to the skillet and whisk to combine.
+Add orange-hoisin mixture to the skillet and stir all contents of skillet together until combined.
 Let sauce simmer until reduced and thickened, about 3-5 minutes.

-- Add cooked chicken and scallions to skillet, then toss to coat.
-Cook until chicken is heated through.
+Add cooked chicken and scallions to skillet, then toss to coat.
+Continue to cook chicken until it's heated through.

 Recipe lightly adapted from America's Test Kitchen.